Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 - `principal` (String) The Kerberos Principal of the authenticated Agent Proxy.
 - `principals` (Set of String) The set of accepted Kerberos Principals which initiated the authenticated Agent Proxy.
 Used only for cases where multiple Kerberos Principals can be matched.
+- `realm` (String, Deprecated) The Kerberos Realm of the authenticated Agent Proxy.
-- `realm` (String) The Kerberos Realm of the authenticated Agent Proxy.
+- `realm_domain` (String) The Kerberos Realm or ActiveDirectory Domain of the authenticated Agent Proxy.
-- `realms` (Set of String) The set of accepted Kerberos Realms which initiated the authenticated Agent Proxy.
+- `realms` (Set of String, Deprecated) The set of accepted Kerberos Realms which initiated the authenticated Agent Proxy.
 Used only for cases where multiple Kerberos Realms can be matched.
+- `realms_domains` (Set of String) The set of accepted Kerberos Realms or ActiveDirectory Domains which initiated the authenticated Agent Proxy.
+Used for cases where multiple Kerberos Realms or ActiveDirectory Domains can be matched.
 - `source_ip` (String) The Source IP Address of the authenticated Agent Proxy.
 - `source_ips` (Set of String) The set of accepted Source IPs which initiated the authenticated Agent Proxy.
 Used only for cases where multiple Source IPs can be matched.